katsuhisamaruyama/ChangeMacroRecorder/README.md

 The method `initialize()` is invoked when Eclipse is activated (not the time when ChangeMacroRecorder starts), and the method `terminate()` is invoked when Eclipse stops.
 The method <code>recordingAllowed()</code> is responsible for determining whether the change recording is allowed or not.
 A listener instance is successfully registered if <code>true</code> is returned, otherwise it is never registered.

-After writing a listener class, you registers it into the extension point (`org.jtool.macrorecorder.handlers`) of the plug-in configuration file.
+After writing a listener class, you register it into the extension point (`org.jtool.macrorecorder.handlers`) of the plug-in configuration file.
 For the listener class `SampleMacroHandler`, the following code is described in `plugin.xml`.

     <extension
           point="org.jtool.macrorecorder.handlers">